oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

 In the _general case_, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a root and a child at the same time.
 Then the output set contains multiple instances that include $σ(x)$.
-In order to distinguish these, information about the ancestors up to the root is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.
+In order to distinguish these, information about the ancestors up to the start node is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.

-More precisely, a _path-to-the-root_ is a node $y$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr) where the annotation value is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
-The annotation is again annotated with `Aggregation.UpNode` and so on until a root is reached.
-Every instance in the output set of `traverse` is related to one path-to-the-root.
+More precisely, an _upwards path_ is a node $y$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr).
+The annotation has $Q$ as qualifier and the annotation value is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
+The annotation is again annotated with `Aggregation.UpNode` and so on until a start node is reached.
+Every instance in the output set of `traverse` is related to one upwards path.

 ::: example
 ⚠ Example 65: A sales organization Atlantis with two parents US and EMEA would occur twice in the result of a `traverse` transformation: